-Treating brain and spine-related injuries and diseases demands the highest level of patient care.
-From diagnosing a disorder to helping a patient recover post-surgery, we provide services dedicated to treating and improving the quality of life for our patients.
-We treat many conditions, including:
+From diagnosing a disorder to helping a patient recover post-surgery, Cheyenne Regional Medical Center (CRMC)’s neurosurgery team is dedicated to improving the quality of life for each patient.

-- Aneurysms – when an artery or vein bulges because of weakening of a vessel wall
+- Aneurysms (when an artery or vein bulges because of weakening of a vessel wall)

-- Traumatic brain injury – any trauma to the brain or spinal system
+- Traumatic brain injury (any trauma to the brain or spinal system)

-Surgeons and specialists use the latest technology to perform intricate procedures that get patients out the door and back to their daily routines.
+Cheyenne Regional’s surgeons and specialists use the latest technology to perform intricate procedures that get patients out the door and back to their daily routines.